HCS‑16 Standard: Floras - AppNet Accounts

 - External Petal sends

-to Flora's HCS-10 inbound topic - Intake automation (or member) detects the request
+connection_requestto Flora's HCS-10 inbound topic - Intake automation (or member) detects the request

 - Automation posts

-proxy to CTopic with references - Members retrieve full proposal from connection topic using
+flora_join_requestproxy to CTopic with references - Members retrieve full proposal from connection topic using

-- Members vote using
+connection_seq - Members vote using

 Join Vote (CTopic)

-.
+Members cast votes on a flora_join_request.
 The vote references the specific request via HCS-10 sequence numbers to avoid ambiguity.

 Message Shape: